statamic/v2-docs/content/collections/docs/installing.md

 [Laravel Valet][valet] is a development environment for Mac minimalists.
 No Vagrant, No Apache, No Nginx, No need to manually edit hosts file.
 It simply maps all the subdirectories in a "web" directory (such as `~/Sites`) to `.test` or `.localhost` domains.
 You can even share your sites publicly using local tunnels with a single command.
 We use it ourselves and it's brilliant.

-> Note: Valet supports the Statamic running in web root, but not in a subdirectory.
-Unless you use a cool [Valet-Driver from LionsMouth][valet-driver]
+> Valet only supports running in web root out of the box, but if you need to run in a subdirectory you should check out the LionsMouth [Valet Driver][valet-driver]

 ### Mac: MAMP/MAMP Pro {#mamp}